CHERITON M118

 4 May 1920: Bought by David Pettit at a sale of ex-government trawlers, held at the Masonic Hall, Milford.

-19 Nov.1938: Stranded at full speed on the SW extremity of Skea Skerries in Westray Sound, Orkney.
+19 Nov 1938: Stranded at full speed on the SW extremity of Skea Skerries in Westray Sound, Orkney.
 Crew taken off by local boats.
 Salved but declared CTL and sold for demolition.
-[See newspaper report below.]
+[See newspaper reports below.]

 Accidents and Incidents